Description

 66786f6666Learn more

-- Little endian - least significant byte first. x86 and ARM (in most modes) use this.
-So the number
+Little endian means the least significant byte is stored first (at the lowest memory address). x86 and ARM (in most modes) use little-endian.
+So

 Alternate Solution